-Pittsburgh synagogue shooting suspect likely acted alone, official says
+Pittsburgh synagogue victims included 97-year-old, pair of brothers

 At one point on Saturday.
 Trump told reporters that the killings might have been prevented if there had been an armed guard.
 Synagogue officials said police would only normally have been present there for security on high holidays.

-Pittsburgh Mayor Bill Peduto said at Sunday’s news conference that armed guards would not have prevented the violence.
+Peduto said at Sunday’s news conference that armed guards would not have prevented the violence.

 “We’re dealing with irrational behavior.
 There is no way that you can rationalize a person walking into a synagogue during services and taking the lives of 11 people.”